padrien33/GitLab-Project-Member-Count/README.md

 It uses GitLab API, so you can add more filter on the API Call like restricting the repo that contains only Java by using the attribute: "with_programming_language"
 Change "projects_api_url" in gitlab_members.py
-For more details please consult the documentation from GitLab:
+For more details on the attribute you can use, please consult the documentation from GitLab:

 [GitLab Project API Doc](https://docs.gitlab.com/ee/api/projects.html#list-all-projects)